-Joyce ensures the camp is always ready for visitors and is in tip top shape.
+Joyce ensures the camp is always ready for visitors and is in tip-top shape.
 She is there to assist us with your washing and ensures your rooms are neat and tidy.
-Wonder woman is definitely her middle name!
+Wonder woman is most definitely Joyce’s middle name!

 Landowner Ulovane Reserve

 Ben is our longest student at Ulovane; he arrived in 2005 and has continued his studies since then.
-He purchased 350 hectares of land in 2007 and began development by building Ulovane Camp.
-Ben is 100% behind green energy and sustainable lifestyle at the camp.
+He purchased 350 hectares of land in 2007 and began development of the land by building Ulovane Camp.
+Ben is 100% behind green energy and sustainable lifestyle on our campus.

 Never stop educating yourself and question everything.